pothi/wordpress-nginx/README.md

 + Debian 6.x
 + Ubuntu 12.04.x

-For CentOS based distributions, please look for the guidelines below after/in the `How To Install` section, on the list of changes to be done in order to make this configuration to work.
+For CentOS based distributions, please look for the guidelines below, on the list of changes to be done in order to make this configuration to work.

 How to Install
 --------------